mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 </table>

+### Broadway Templates

+The Fabric TDM library includes a set of built-in generic Broadway flows defined for easy adaptation of the TDM generic implementation per the specific data model.

+Click for more information about the [TDM Generic Broadway Flows](10_tdm_generic_broadway_flows.md).

 ## TDM LU

 The TDM Logical Unit must be deployed to the Fabric project.
 It has the following tasks: